-From April 2018, all rental properties which require an Energy Performance Certificate (EPC) in accordance with the 2012 Energy Performance Building Regulations, will be affected by new legislation known as the Minimum Energy Performance Standards (MEPS), also known as Minimum Energy Efficiency Standards (MEES).
+From April 2018, all rental properties which require an Energy Performance Certificate (EPC) in accordance with the 2012 Energy Performance Building Regulations, will be affected by new legislation known as Minimum Energy Performance Standards (MEPS).

 Under the MEPS legislation, it will be unlawful to let residential or commercial properties with an EPC raring of F or G, until their energy efficiency has been addressed.